Pann: PaNs in literature

-Evolution of Panns
+Evolution of PaNs

 In the post-Sangam period, between the third and the fifth centuries CE, Tamil music evolved to a higher sophistication.
-Silappatikaram, written around the fifth century CE, describes music based on logical, systematic and scientific calculations in the arrangements of the dancers on the stage to represent the notes and panns. silappatikaram contains several chapters dedicated to music and dance, of which the most famous is the kanal vari which is a duet between the hero Kovalan and his lady-love Madavi.
-Cilappatikaram contains musical terminology such as, aḻaku and matthirai referring to the musical pitch and the smallest fraction of an audible sound distinguishable by the human ear.
+Cilappatikāram, written around the fifth century CE, describes music based on logical, systematic and scientific calculations in the arrangements of the dancers on the stage to represent the notes and panns.
+Cilappatikāram contains several chapters dedicated to music and dance, of which the most famous is the kanal vari which is a duet between the hero Kōvalan and his lady-love Mādavi.
+Cilappatikāram contains musical terminology such as, alaku and māttirai referring to the musical pitch and the smallest fraction of an audible sound distinguishable by the human ear.
 From these evolved the scales.